Trioxidane: Structure

-In 1970-75, Giguère et al. observed infrared and Raman spectra of dilute aqueous solutions of trioxidane.
+In 1970–75, Giguère et al. observed infrared and Raman spectra of dilute aqueous solutions of trioxidane.
 In 2005, trioxidane was observed experimentally by microwave spectroscopy in a supersonic jet.
 The molecule exists in a skewed structure, with an oxygen–oxygen–oxygen–hydrogen dihedral angle of 81.8°.
 The oxygen–oxygen bond lengths of 142.8 picometer are slightly shorter than the 146.4 pm oxygen–oxygen bonds in hydrogen peroxide.
 Various dimeric and trimeric forms also seem to exist.

 There is a trend of increasing gas-phase acidity and corresponding pKa as the number of oxygen atoms in the chain increases in HOnH structures (n=1,2,3).

 Reactions

 Trioxidane readily decomposes into water and singlet oxygen, with a half-life of about 16 minutes in organic solvents at room temperature, but only milliseconds in water.
 It reacts with organic sulfides to form sulfoxides, but little else is known of its reactivity.

 Recent research found that trioxidane is the active ingredient responsible for the antimicrobial properties of the well known ozone/hydrogen peroxide mix.
 Because these two compounds are present in biological systems as well it is argued that an antibody in the human body can generate trioxidane as a powerful oxidant against invading bacteria.
 The source of the compound in biological systems is the reaction between singlet oxygen and water (which proceeds in either direction, of course, according to concentrations), with the singlet oxygen being produced by immune cells.

 Computational chemistry predicts that more oxygen chain molecules or hydrogen polyoxides exist and that even indefinitely long oxygen chains can exist in a low-temperature gas.
-With this spectroscopic evidence a search for these type of molecules can start in interstellar space.
+With this spectroscopic evidence a search for these types of molecules can start in interstellar space.
 A 2022 publication suggested the possibility of the presence of detectable concentrations of polyoxides in the atmosphere.